aschuch/UpNode/README.md

 ## Configuration options

-### Whitelisting MIME-Types
+### Whitelisting MIME types

-In most cases you might not want the server to accept every file that is uploaded.
+In most cases, you might not want the server to accept every file that is uploaded.

-To restrict the kind of files that can be uploaded edit the `mimeTypeWhitelist` array in `server.js`.
+To restrict the type of files that can be uploaded, edit the `mimeTypeWhitelist` array in `server.js`.

 ```
 // only allow jpg and png images to be uploaded
 mimeTypeWhitelist = ["image/jpeg", "image/png"];
 ```
-You can find a list of mime types at [Apache mime.types](http://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types).
+You can find a list of possible mime types at [Apache mime.types](http://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types).

 ## Contributing